xMAnton/BioGrakn/README.md

 | data directory | *~/datasources* |
 | keyspace       | *biograkn*      |

-The output will be as follow:
+The output will be as follow (except for the execution time, obviously!):

 ```
 $ java -jar BuildBioGrakn.jar